-What can you expect in terms of performance from a $25 drive?
-In this case, quite a lot actually, as the claimed performance figures for the 120GB model is ‘up to 500MB/s read and 320MB/s write’.
-And as it happens, the drive has no problems meeting and exceeding these claims on our test system.
+What can you expect in terms of performance from such a cheap drive?
+In this case, quite a lot actually.
+Kingston’s claimed performance figures for the 120GB model is up to 500MB/s read and 320MB/s write.
+And as it happens, the drive has no problems meeting or exceeding these claims in our test system.

 On the left is the CrystalDiskMark using random data (default setting), and on the right compressible (0Fill).
-Since Kingston is comparing this drive to a 7,200 rpm hard drive on the package, we will add one too, as well as an older SandForce SF-2281 MLC-based Intel SSD.
+Since Kingston is comparing this drive to a 7,200 rpm hard drive on the package, we will add one too.
+We’ll also throw in yesteryear’s high-end SATA drive in the form of a SandForce SF-2281, MLC-based Intel SSD.

 It comes as no surprise that nether the sequential transfer rates nor, in particular, 4K writes can compete with more expensive TLC drives such as the 860 EVO.
 But again, this is a low-cost drive and it actually delivers more than its claimed sequential performance.
 The SF-2281 Intel drive used to be a reasonably high-end drive a few years ago, based on more expensive MLC NAND.
 It apparently has trouble keeping up even with today’s budget SSDs though.

 In the AS SSD benchmark, which tends to be a bit inconsistent, the Kingston A400 comes closer to its listed specification.
 Sequential reads don’t quite reach the advertised 500 MB/s, but writes are faster here also.